 There is a tax on distribution where a company pays a dividend in excess of its taxable profit.
-Certain profits should be deducted from the dividend that is compared to the taxable profit including dividend income that has suffered withholding tax, profits exempt under the Companies Income Tax, Capital Gains Tax, Petroleum Profit Tax, Industrial Development (Income Tax Relief) Act and retained earnings which had suffered tax previously.
+Certain profits should be deducted from the dividend that is compared to the taxable profit, including dividend income that has suffered WHT, profits exempt under the Companies Income Tax, Capital Gains Tax, Petroleum Profit Tax, Industrial Development (Income Tax Relief) Act, and retained earnings that had suffered tax previously.

 Alternative tax on deemed profit